Tucho72/LabVIEW-CAN-Tester/README.md

 #Tester-8880

-The project contain the LabVIEW project adn RT EXE for the PXIe-CAN Tester
+The project contain the LabVIEW project and RT EXE for the PXIe-CAN Tester